What to Expect with a Juvenile Traffic Charge

 If your teen is cited for a Traffic Violation in the Cincinnati or Dayton area, here’s how we can help.

-At our intial meeting, we will gather information from your teen driver.
+At our initial meeting, we will gather information from your teen driver.
 Questions we will likely ask your child include:

 What happened to gain the attention of the citing officer?